 Graduation of the program requires successful completion of all levels.
 Graduates will receive a Diploma for the program and State recognized certifications in Anger Management, Breakthrough Parenting, and Domestic Violence.
 Certificates of completion are earned in Pro-Act Training, and Career Counseling and are included for added value; as they are often required and much desired by mental health industry employers.

-Graduates of the Certified Mental Health Technician Program are eligible to receive job placement assistance with Southern California employers that are anxious to hire graduates from our program.
+Graduates of the Certified Mental Health Technician are eligible to receive job placement assistance with Southern California employers that are anxious to hire graduates from our program.

 This program is designed to provide a foundation of knowledge that prepares graduates for entry into a career of mental health services as a Certified Mental Health Technician (CMHT).
 Through a balanced educational process of didactic and practical instruction, students will achieve a level of skill that meets labor market expectations and demand for entry-level employment to work in the field of mental health services.

-Under the supervision of psychiatrists, psychologists, nurses, and other mental health care professionals, Mental Health Technicians provide direct patient care services, assist in developing and implementing treatment plans, and perform related administrative functions.
+Under the supervision of psychiatrists, psychologists, nurses, and other mental health care professionals, Certified Mental Health Technicians provide direct patient care services, assist in developing and implementing treatment plans, and perform related administrative functions.
 This CMHT program includes instruction in mental health theory, applied psychopathology, patient communication and management, crisis intervention, psychotropic medication, mental health treatment procedures, substance abuse, record- keeping, clinical administrative skills, and applicable standards and regulations.

 Program Description 784 Hours/30.5 Semester Units